 25th September 2014

-It's been a busy month, lots of workshops, events, visiting new Retreat venues and delivering new Yoga and Pilates classes...I'm certainly looking forward to some time out to watch the Ryder Cup.
+It's been a busy month, lots of workshops, events, visiting new Retreat venues and delivering new Yoga and Pilates classes...I'm certainly looking forward to some time out.
 Delivering my new YogaFit classes @the Academy Ltd in Sheffield has been a highlight.
 This venue is a great new facility that has recently opened that offers a fantastic range of sport and fitness activities for the whole family, I can highly recommend if nearby, you go check it out.
 Yogafit is a class that fuses traditional Yoga poses with updated fitness principles and is suitable for all abilities, it's all about Mind, Movement and Music and is bang on trend.

 Freestyle Mind and Body - Juicy Oasis Retreat